 Nestled in between gorgeous mountains and accessible only by train, Zermatt is a dreamy destination in the heart of the Swiss Alps with year-round appeal.
+It was the highlight of my 1 week trip in Switzerland!
 In a small town like Zermatt, you might not expect to find an abundance of good restaurants; but you’ll quickly come to realize that is an inaccurate assumption.
 There are some delightful culinary outposts in Zermatt!

 Whether you’re visiting Zermatt for a ski vacation in the winter or a hiking trip in the middle of summer, the delicious assortment of restaurants, bars, and après ski patios will give you the sustenance you need to keep your adventure going.
 Although many of the restaurants are focused on Swiss cuisine, there are plenty of other options and lots of variety to choose from.
 I was pleasantly surprised by the wonderful things we ate while exploring Zermatt!

 The Very Best Restaurants for Foodies in Zermatt